Learn Material UI installation for React using an easy step-by-step guide with explanation and real-life example.

 Adding Icons

 When working on MUI projects, we use different icons for our design.
 Material UI offers a diverse icon set along with other components.
-To install this:
+To install this run:

 npm install @mui/icons-material